-On April 9, 2012, the Company filed a feasibility study in respect of the Eagle Gold Project, which provided certain capital and operating cost estimates in respect of the development and operation of such project.
+On April 9, 2012, the Company filed the definitive feasibility study on SEDAR in respect of the Eagle Gold Project, which provided certain capital and operating cost estimates in respect of the development and operation of such project.
 Since the date of the filing of such study, the Company is of the view there has been an industry-wide escalation in the estimated costs of many mining projects.
 While the Company is not in possession of updated capital cost or operating cost estimates, the Company may not be immune to the effects of this trend.